deepskystacker/DSS/Installers/README.txt

-Welcome to DeepSkyStacker 6.1.1 Fix 1
+Welcome to DeepSkyStacker 6.1.2
 ===============================

-RReporting problems:
+Reporting problems:

 Please report problems with DeepSkyStacker to the DeepSkyStacker mailing list hosted at groups.io:
 <https://groups.io/g/DeepSkyStacker>